-Tiakina Te Taiao is our first sustainability monitoring report, a significant step for Waka Kotahi and one we are proud of.
+Tiakina te Taiao is our annual sustainability monitoring report, a significant step for Waka Kotahi and one we are proud of.

 We have developed a resource efficiency strategy, Te Hiringa o Te Taiao, and supporting policy to deliver on our commitment to use resources sustainably with minimal environmental impact.
 Te Hiringa o Te Taiao will help us to reduce the environmental impact our work has, and the operational and embodied carbon emissions created in our projects and maintenance work.